CARTE-Toronto/alliance-docs-mcp/docs/pages/General/Visual_Studio_Code_en.md

 # Debugging and testing {#debugging_and_testing}

-If you need to debug or test your code on the systems, you can start a [`code-server` instance from Jupyter Lab](https://docs.alliancecan.ca/JupyterLab#VS_Code "wikilink").
+If you need to debug or test your code on the systems, you can start a [`code-server` instance from Jupyter Lab](https://docs.alliancecan.ca/JupyterLab#VS_Code "code-server instance from Jupyter Lab"){.wikilink}.

-1. Access one of the [options to launch JupyterLab](https://docs.alliancecan.ca/JupyterLab#Launching_JupyterLab "wikilink").
+1. Access one of the [options to launch JupyterLab](https://docs.alliancecan.ca/JupyterLab#Launching_JupyterLab "options to launch JupyterLab"){.wikilink}.
 2. Select minimal resources and start an interactive JupyterLab job.
 3. On the Launcher tab, click on the VS Code launcher button.